-Since 2004 personalities have been honoured with the International Eckart Witzigmann Prize who have performed a great service for cooking and dining culture in a particular way.
+Personalities have been honoured with the ECKART who have performed a great service for cooking and dining culture in a particular way.

 Cooking at the highest level represents the pinnacle of the art of cookery.
 It is not only about enjoyment but also about issues that increasingly engage all of us: quality, sustainable management and a regional point of reference.